Hot day, hot bats: Yanks torch Rockies 11-5, win 5th in row

-NEW YORK (AP) — The Yankees are as hot as the weather, torching Colorado pitching for the second straight day.
+NEW YORK (AP) — The Yankees were a tripleheader of hot on Saturday.

-Edwin Encarnación chased Anthony Senzatela with a two-run double in a five-run second inning, and New York romped over the Rockies 11-5 Saturday for its fifth straight win.
+First was the temperature: 94 degrees at game time, the highest for New York this season.

-On an afternoon with a 94-degree gametime temperature, the highest for the Yankees this season, New York went ahead when Aaron Judge doubled in a run on Senzatela’s 10th pitch and took a 9-0 lead by the fourth.
+Next was the offense, which torched Colorado pitching for the second straight day and romped over the Rockies 11-5 to extend the Yankees’ winning streak to five.

 Most Read Stories